OdedMous/Medical-Text-Classification/README.md

 - Data
   - Deal with imbalance datast (SMOTE / change sample procedure in the datalaoder)
-  - reduce number of categories to 2 and check of the model is able to learn
+  - reduce number of categories to 2 and check if the model is able to learn on this simpler data.
-  - instead of using the description (less accurate than the transcription?) or using the full transcription with LongTransformer (too heavy), sample from the transcription a text of 512 characters  (kind of augmentation).
+  - instead of using the descriptions (less accurate than the transcriptions?) or using the full transcriptions with LongTransformer (too heavy), sample from the transcriptions  texts of 512 characters  (kind of augmentation).
   - train on other dataset (simpler dataset)
   - make the dataloader sample equally from all classes